cameronkerrnz/json-to-mmdb/README.md

 > Iteration is not currently allowed in trees with no nodes.
 Record type: **data**

 Seems to indicate that the input contains just a default (eg. "subnet": "::/0").
 Adding at least one none /0 subnet should suffice.

+> PerlIO_printf operation failed: Unknown error -1

+(unconfirmed) I can't reproduce this yet, but this error is generated in relation to record size.
+As of v0.0.4 this is now something you can specify in your schema definition, and will default to 24.
+See [record-size.json](./input/record-size.json) for an example, and some tests in [30-record-size.bats](./test/spec/30-record-size.bats).